danikirillov/movies-api/documentation/assumptions.md

 Assumptions:
 1. The winners list is till 2010, and it's 2024 now, so I assume it isn't changed often, thus no special update mechanism is created.
+2. If a user submit rating for a film, which has no box office in omdb, api will still save it and set boxOffice to -1.